 - Make new friends.
 Talk to Manilenyos, they are the most welcoming people in metro Manila.

-About the Author: The author currently lives in Manila, has travelled around South East Asia but always finds himself going back to his roots, roaming the streets of this enigmatic and one of a kind city and finding the pleasure that is innate in a city like no other.
+About the Author: The author currently lives in Manila, has traveled around South East Asia but always finds himself going back to his roots, roaming the streets of this enigmatic and one of a kind city, and finding the pleasure that is innate in a city like no other.
 He narrates his journeys in his blog called Pinoy Boy Journals www.jerik76raverz.blogspot.com